ONiT-project/onit-annotated-dataset-v1/README.md

 # ONiT: Annotated Dataset Version 1
-This is the first version of our annotated image dataset extracted from the ONiT 16th century travelogues subcorpus during the first project year (Link: [https://onit.oeaw.ac.at/](Ottoman Nature in Travelogues project)).
-The images are annotated with [https://iconclass.org/](ICONCLASS) notations of animals (25F), plants/vegetation (25G), landscapes (25H), and maps (25A).
+This is the first version of our annotated image dataset extracted from the ONiT 16th century travelogues subcorpus during the first project year (Link: [Ottoman Nature in Travelogues project](https://onit.oeaw.ac.at/)).
+The images are annotated with [ICONCLASS](https://iconclass.org/) notations of animals (25F), plants/vegetation (25G), landscapes (25H), and maps (25A).

 This repository contains: